apalache-mc/apalache/docs/src/adr/024adr-arena-pass.md

      considered but not adopted.
 -->

-1. Redesign the interface of rewriting rules/arenas/solver contexts, to better identify interacting with mutable state.
+1. Redesign the interface of rewriting rules/arenas/solver contexts, to better identify interactions with mutable state.
 Rewriting rules only get access to a limited mutable state interface, and all the interactions between SMT and arenas are pushed out of the rules, into the mutable state implementation.
 2. Extract arena generation into a separate static analysis pass.
 Change the rewriting rules, such that they read from a fixed arena object on demand.
 Optionally also abstract discharging constraints, to relieve the dependency on Z3-specific constructs.
 3. Compute arenas and generate SMT constraints in a single tree-exploration pass, but stratify the rewriting rules, such that arena generation and SMT operators for a given rule are clearly separated.